 Learn More!
 The National Speech & Debate Association is the leading provider of competitive and educational resources to aid students and coaches as they explore our competitive events.
 For Extemporaneous Commentary, we have videos of past national final round performances.
 We have a full-length textbook on Extemporaneous Speaking with many exercises and practices that can be cross-applied to Commentary.
-We also have many other general competition and coaching resources, activities for class or practice, and more!
+We also have many other general competition and coaching resources, activities for class or practice, and more! 🕺

-Through Extemporaneous Commentary, I was provided an experience that taught artful presentation and intense competition, and introduced me to countless brilliant individuals-an experience that culminated in one of the grandest moments of my life, a national championship." - Will Thompson, Association Alum
+Through Extemporaneous Commentary, I was provided an experience that taught artful presentation and intense competition, and introduced me to countless brilliant individuals-an experience that culminated in one of the grandest

+- Will Thompson, Association Alum